Had enough of skiing? Then why not have a go at tobogganing? We’ve got four tips on making it safe for children – and still having fun.

-If the child insists on sitting at the front, you should at least pay attention to the following safety tip: there are special adhesive strips which you can attach to the toboggan to avoid slipping forward.
+If the child insists on sitting at the front, you should at least try to fasten the child in to avoid slipping backwards – there are special adhesive strips for this, for example, which you can attach to the toboggan.

 Only let them toboggan alone when they’re school-age!